 - Let it boot up.

 With this, we come to the end of this article.
-You can clearly see the potential of an open operating system like Android, when you use these emulators in your own Android device.
+You can clearly see the potential of an open operating system like Android when you use these emulators on your own Android device.
+Just in case you need to play the games on iOS using emulators, we have an article on the best iOS emulators.
 There are loads of other emulators out there, for other hardware like Sega Genesis, Atari 2600, Nintendo DS, TurboGrafx-16, Neo Geo Pocket Colour, PCEngine, Amiga 500, BBC Micro and many more.
 There is simply no end to any application genre in Android.
 One app or the other is sure to match your taste.